hawksley/webVR-boilerplate/README.md

 # Explanation of Files:
 index.html
+- A simple html file.
+- By default, it points at demoWebVR.js, which contains a demo webVR experience
+- You can change it to point at blankWebVR.js, which is clearly annotated for creating your own experience

+demoWebVR.js
-- A simple html file with a very basic example THREE.js experience built in.
+- A basic demo THREE.js experience is written into this file, you can use it as a guideline.

-- When using this as a boilerplate, you would generally only modify this file.
+blankWebVR.js
+- A clearly annotated boilerplate file that you can add code to to create your own webVR project from scratch

 [THREE.js (three.min.js)](https://github.com/mrdoob/three.js/)
 - WebGL helper library that lets you create webGL experiences using JS.

 PhoneVR.js (special thanks to [Andrew Lutomirski](https://github.com/amluto) for helping with this)
 - Detects whether a device with orientation is being used and turns phone orientation data into a quaternion.